- Education and Science»

 - These methods can only deal with intervals having odd number of roots.
 So choose your intervals accordingly

 If you wish to know more about bisection or regula falsi methods (accelaration techniques, most efficient tolerance criteria) as well as other numerical methods then it is essential to have a comprehensive guide book which will explain to you the main concepts without delving too much on the high end mathematics used to devise such methods.
-Personally, I will definitely suggest A Friendly Introduction to Numerical Analysis by Brian Bradie for any new student of this field as the book lucidly covers the most popular numerical methods and provides you with a very good feel of the subject by not only demonstrating every technique by illustrative example but also by tackling interesting real life problems.
+Personally, I will definitely suggest A Friendly Introduction to Numerical Analysis by Brian Bradie for any new student of this field as the book lucidly covers the most popular numerical methods and provides you with a very good feel of the subject by not only demonstrating every technique through illustrative example but also by tackling interesting real life problems.